Canop/miaou/README.md

 * User names are global and unique to prevent impersonation
 * Long messages appear reduced at first
 * Mobile Touch devices optimized interface
+* Plugins enabling the verification the chat user is linked to external profiles

 # Compatibility